James-Dyer/lambda-delta-chapter-website/README.md

   - Maybe a little bio of the tribune

  Some of these features are still in progress.

+## Issues / To-do
+- Navbar
+   - Hamburger menu implementation for navbar for mobile support
+- Home
+   - Need to replace placeholder video with recruitment video
+- Awards
+   - Need to update Peterson list
+   - Need Balfour award winner collin's photo and quote
+   - Horizons section is TBD
+ - Donate
+   - Need to implement chapter donation link portal
+   - Add more items to amazon wishlist
+   - Update huntsman portal (currently 2025 Derby Days link)
+- Members
+   - Collect professional headshots from every officer
+   - Update brother info sheet for up-to-date positions and committes
+   - Double check Head Table and Tribune emails for accuracy
+- Philanthropy
+   - Bug: clicking on philanthropy refreshes the page instead of routing properly
+   - Replace derby days photo with the instagram $16,301 raised photo
+- Archive
+   - Still need a place to upload all the photos

 ## Site Design
 ### body